abrelsfo/Dodge/README.md

 Use pip -install pygame to install the 32 bit version of pygame<br>
 You can download the 64 bit binary of pygame from this [link](http://www.lfd.uci.edu/~gohlke/pythonlibs/)<br>
 The lazyflow module can be found on github [here](https://github.com/ilastik/lazyflow/blob/master/lazyflow/utility/fileLock.py).
-Add this to the same directory that you place MeteorReboot2.0 in if you don't want to add it to your path
+Add this to python modules directory generally found at C:\Python27\Lib\site-packages

-Under the highscores function you will need to change the path directory to your own.<br>
+Lastly create a highscores.txt file in the directory of your choosing.<br>
-Lastly create a highscores.txt file in the directory you chose
+Under the highscores function you will need to change the path directory to wherever you created your highscores text file.<br>